TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/ApiEntryPoints/Index.rst

 argument is the value a field should be set to, the value is automatically transformed to a named parameter of a prepared statement.
 This way, `set()` key/value pairs are automatically SQL injection save by default.

-If a field should be set to the value of another field from the table, the quoting needs to be turned off and `quoteIdentifier()` has to be used:
+If a field should be set to the value of another field from the row, the quoting needs to be turned off and `quoteIdentifier()` has to be used:

 .. code-block:: php